 a) For Organisations with No Safeguarding Policy of their own:

-The PCC has a Parish Safeguarding Policy which forms an integral part of this Agreement and to follow current national practice guidelines which is in the Parish safeguarding handbook.
+The PCC has a Parish Safeguarding Policy which forms an integral part of this Agreement.
 Acceptance of the booking is conditional upon the Hirer agreeing to work within the terms and conditions of this policy.

 b) For Organisations with their own Safeguarding Policy: